CiscoTestAutomation/unicon.plugins/docs/changelog/undistributed.rst

 - aireos plugin updates: support known states, support for hostname learning `execute` service raises SubCommandFailure if error is detected in CLI output.

+- Regex added for Resolve AS number option